MikhaD/edit-list-on-label/README.md

 if first is === and second is --- or === treat as heading

 # Cases:
+All of these cases need tests written for them

 --- under text:				Heading
 --- under ===:				Heading
 --- under === under text:	Not Heading
 --- under ---:				Not Heading
+--- under blank line		Not Heading
+--- at beginning			Not Heading

 === under text:				Heading
 === under ===:				Heading
 === under === under text:	Not Heading
 === under ---:				Not Heading
+=== under blank line		Not Heading
+=== at beginning			Not Heading

 no headings
 multiple identical headings (with and without case sensitivity on)
+\# type heading at the beginning of the file empty file

+(try to write tests for every branch)

 What if readme doesn't exist?